Barbecue restaurant: Operations

+Barbecue restaurants may open relatively early compared to other restaurants, in part to optimize sales while barbecued foods being slow-cooked by the process of smoking are being tended to by restaurant personnel on premises.
+In some instances, this can enable the sales of barbecued meats that began being smoked the night before the next business day.
+Per these logistics, a significant portion of their sales may occur during lunchtime.
+Additionally, high lunch turnover at barbecue restaurants may occur per the foods being cooked and sold in large batches.
+Popular food items may sell out earlier compared to others, which may encourage customers to arrive earlier.

 England

 Some barbecue restaurants in London, England include London's Pitt Cue Co. and Barbecoa, the latter of which is owned by Jamie Oliver.

 Mexico

 In Central Mexico, barbecue outlets are common and numerous in midsize to large size cities, and often exist at roadside stalls in outlying areas of the metropolitan area.
 These outlets may not qualify as being restaurants per se, although they often offer the same types of foods.
 These outlets may offer barbacoa-style foods.
 In this region, when quantities of meats are depleted, the restaurant or outlet typically closes.

 Philippines

 Mongolian barbecue restaurants are popular in the Philippines.
 In 1991 it was suggested that this may be due in part to the economic recession that was occurring in the early 1990s, because Mongolian barbecue restaurants operate as affordable buffets that enable diners to eat as much as they desire.

 South Korea

 Barbecue restaurants in South Korea are referred to as gogi-jip (English: "meat house").
 They are very common and popular in Seoul.
 Daedo Sikdang and Nongoljip are Korean barbecue restaurant franchises that both originated in Seoul.